-Liquidity Risk Management is described in detail in Note 4.3 of the FIMBank plc Annual Report of 2011.
+Liquidity Risk Management is described in detail in note 4.3 to the financial statements.

-Notwithstanding no capital charge is taken under the Pillar 1 Framework, an additional capital charge is taken under Pillar 2 as disclosed in Note 4.3.5 to this Schedule.
+Notwithstanding no capital charge is taken under the Pillar 1 Framework, an additional capital charge is taken under Pillar 2 as disclosed in note 4.3.5 to this Schedule.